In 'Maid,' A Single Mother Finds 'No Way' To Make It On Minimum Wage

 On the difficulty of trying to get child care as a single parent

 The Catch-22 ... is you have to have a job first, and you have to prove that you are employed — gainfully, regularly employed — and then you can get the voucher for a child care, depending on what your income is.
-And then you can go out to different day cares who accept that grant and see if they have an opening, which for a very young child is pretty rare, because it's just not affordable for day care centers to have [children] under two years old, which they still consider infants.
+And then you can go out to different day cares who accept that grant and see if they have an opening, which for a very young child is pretty rare, because it's just not affordable for day care centers to have [children] under 2 years old, which they still consider infants.
 So it's a lot of work to not only get the ability to go look for a day care center but then to find one, and if they have a full-time spot or Monday, Wednesday, Friday — it's a huge web of difficulty.

 On how there's a disincentive to make more money or you'll lose benefits

 There's a thing called a "welfare cliff," and what happens is you get up to a threshold — which is a very firm line — and if you jump over it, then you lose all of your benefits.
-If there was a time that I made, I think, $50 more a month, and because of that I suddenly had a $50 co-pay for child care.
+If there was a time that I made, I think, $50 more a month, and because of that I suddenly had a $50 copay for child care.
 So even though I was making more a month, I had to pay more.
 Food stamps is pretty abrupt as well.
-Like, if you go over the line, then you're suddenly not getting $200-300 a month in assistance.
+Like, if you go over the line, then you're suddenly not getting $200-$300 a month in assistance.

 On calling the police on her daughter's father, who was abusive